BBMRI-ERIC/miabis-xml/README.md

 ### What is this repository for? ###

-This repository contains the XML schema for [MIABIS 2.0](http://bbmri-wiki.wikidot.com/en:dataset).
+This repository contains the XML schema for [MIABIS 2.0](https://github.com/MIABIS/miabis/wiki).

 ### How do I get set up? ###
 This repository contains a [Maven](http://maven.apache.org) project that can generate classes for the XML schema of MIABIS.

-If you only need the miabis.xsd file it can be found in the subdirectory src/main/resources of the project.
-In due time the schema will also be published on the [BBMRI ERIC website](http://www.bbmri-eric.eu).
+1. If you need the schema for validating MIABIS XML output you can [download the schema](src/main/resources/miabis.xsd) In due time the schema will also be published on the [BBMRI ERIC website](http://www.bbmri-eric.eu).

-Tool developers can include the MIABIS classes by including the following artifact in their Maven project.
+2. If you need ready to use Java classes you can include the MIABIS classes by including the following artifact in your Maven project.

 ```
 #!xml